 Even if you’re on a budget, there are a variety of beef cuts and strategies to stretch your dollar at the supermarket.
 And, if you’re smart with everyday meals, you can splurge on premium beef cuts for those special occasions.

-- Buy in bulk.
+- Buy beef or steak in bulk.
 Check out larger packages.
 They generally cost less per pound, and you can easily split them up into portions for your fridge or freezer when you get home.

 - Check the price per pound.
 If you’re just looking at the total price of a package, it can be tough to tell if you’re getting a good deal especially when beef is being sold by weight.
 Make sure to check the label for the price per pound.